 You should be able to look at your website and be have the sense of pride in it, that it is the latest greatest and that it is updated.
 You don’t really have to worry about it, you can be assured that your patients aren’t going to be turned off by it, you know, we’re not going to put, you know, bloody implant surgical sites on the front page of your website.

 Howie: Yeah, we’ve been asked to but, we don’t do that stuff.
 Even if you want us to we won’t.

 Mark: I can send you literally thousands of dental URLs that have them.

-So that’s the first real big set of steps to loving your website, always loving your website, is to have somebody else handle all the minutiae so that you don’t have to.
+So that’s the first real big set of steps to loving your dental office website, always loving your website, is to have somebody else handle all the minutiae so that you don’t have to.
 And have somebody else there to update it as those updates come in.
 Because, you know, we can’t make stuff up.
 When you have an update, you know, email it over to us and we’ll just go in and update your website.
 Anyway.
 So that’s a great way to love your website.
 And then the remaining way to love your website is to know what you get from it, which is a really good way to love website forever.